sector-f/jhmod/README.md

 #### Q: Where are my assets?

 You may need a more complete pathlist.txt.
-The one provided is reproducible by using `jh_extract pathlist scan`, however, it doesn't find graphics data (TODO).
+The one provided is reproducible by using `jhmod pathlist scan`, however, it doesn't find graphics data (TODO).

 ## Jupiter Hell Modding cheatsheet

 1. Find your game directory that contains `.nvc` files.
 There should be `assets.nvc` and `core.nvc`.
 Note down these paths.
-2. Use `jh_extract extract -f core.nvc -p samples/pathlist.txt` to extract the
-   files into the current directory.
+2. Use `jhmod extract -f core.nvc -p samples/pathlist.txt` to extract the files into the current directory.
 Most (all?) files should be located in a `data` subdirectory.
 3. Build an "overlay" directory that mirrors the directory structure of the